robfatland/reorganiseduponthefloor/cubase/halion.md

 [YouTube One Man And His Songs video](https://youtu.be/AJJIldGPX7o?si=AfolDtTUFjlRS59E)

-Pre-notes carried over from the tune ***Favor***
-- Procedure to get an audio clip into the keyboard is needed
-- First create an Audio mono recording: Words, pitch
-- Second use VariAudio to edit this to sound bytes to use
+## Preamble
+- The tune **Favor** features multiple instruments; however with duration proportional to pitch
+- Overview is to first set up some audio clip (possibly use VariAudio) and then assign it to a Halion instrument
-    - I use 'Bounce' like 'render' to detach an edited signal from its source version
+    - Remember to use 'Bounce' like a print/render function that detaches the signal from its source copy
-- Third Create an Instrument track selection Halion 6
 - One man and his songs link above is to the Steinberg Halion 6 Tutorial 'Ep.13: The Sample Editor'